-NRC's regional offices (Region I - Northeast, Region II - Southeast, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
+NRC's regional offices (Region I - East, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
 The frequency of inspection is based on the hazard of materials used.
 The following Inspection Procedures (IPs) address inspections directly related to industrial radiography.

 For additional references, see the Medical, Industrial, Academic Uses of Nuclear Materials Inspection page.